 Sohair Zaki (1944 – )

 Sohair Zaki was born in Mansoura, Egypt, in 1944 into a conservative family.
 Like many dancers before her, her family beat her and shamed her to discourage her from pursuing a career in dance.
 But after (most likely) sneaking out of the house one night to an Alexandria nightclub when she was 11 years old, a television producer discovered her and offered her a performance job.
 She began professionally at age 13, which her parents “accepted.”
-She told Shareen El Safy that appearing on television greatly helped her career, and that she did not train specifically with any one dancer, instead borrowing elements from the famous dancers who had come before her such as Samia Gamal and Tahia Carioca.¹ In the 1960s, 70s, and 80s, Sohair Zaki was praised and respected throughout the Middle East.
-The Shah of Iran, Mohammad Reza Shah Pahlavi, Tunisian President Habib Bourguiba, and Gamal Abdel Nasser all awarded her medals and accolades, and Egyptian president Anwar Sadat called her “the Umm Kulthum of dance.”
+She told Shareen El Safy that appearing on television greatly helped her career and that she did not train specifically with any one dancer, instead borrowing elements from the famous dancers who had come before her such as Samia Gamal and Tahia Carioca.¹ In the 1960s, ’70s, and ’80s, Sohair Zaki was praised and respected throughout the Middle East.
+The Shah of Iran, Mohammad Reza Shah Pahlavi, Tunisian President Habib Bourguiba, and Gamal Abdel Nasser all awarded her medals and accolades, and Egyptian President Anwar Sadat called her “the Umm Kulthum of dance.”
 She even performed at the weddings of each of the daughters of both Presidents Nasser and Sadat.² Respected American dancer Shareen El Safy calls her a “dancer’s dancer,” a dearly loved and respected Oriental dancer in the Middle East.³

 Sohair Zaki was an innovator in that she was the first dancer to perform on television to music originally sung by Umm Kulthum; she first danced to a version of “Enta Omri” (“You Are My Life”) at an upper-class party in Zamalek (a neighborhood in Cairo).
 After her performance, she says, Umm Kulthum herself congratulated her and her band on their interpretation of the song.⁴ Now, of course, every star dancer in Egypt (and belly dancers around the world) performs to Umm Kulthum’s songs.
 Also, unlike her contemporaries, particularly Nagwa Fouad, she performed her shows with few costume changes and few or no props.
 She also preferred smaller musical ensembles, no more than a dozen well-selected musicians,⁵ although some sources claim she had as many as thirty.
 Her ear for music was impeccable; she could hear when one musician in her orchestra played a wrong note, and after the show would politely tell him exactly where he had made the mistake.⁶ Australian journalist Geraldine Brooks commented that after seeing Sohair Zaki dance, “Arabic music made sense to me.
 I could see it.”⁷ She always performed solo, without backup dancers; her costumes were simple and elegant.⁸ Her signature move was what we now know as “Hips on the Down,” (as named by Jamila Salimpour in her original format manual, La Danse Orientale) or even simply, “Sohair Zaki Hips.”

 In the 1990s, after the Persian Gulf War, she retired, as the economy throughout the Middle East suffered, and many nightclubs could not afford to remain open; others felt pressure from a rising tide of social conservatism.
 She also disliked the changing costuming of the 1980s, when dancers began wearing form-fitting stretch fabrics instead of voluminous chiffon circle skirts.
-She came out of retirement, however, in 2001 to become a regular instructor at Raqia Hassan’s Ahlan Wa Sahlan festival in Egypt; her first workshop had over two hundred participants.
+She came out of retirement; however, in 2001 to become a regular instructor at Raqia Hassan’s Ahlan Wa Sahlan festival in Egypt; her first workshop had over two hundred participants.
 She also cites depression as a reason for returning to dance, even though she does not plan to return to the stage.⁹

 Nagwa Fouad (1943 – )